emilyzhang242/tumblr-save-tags/README.md

 NOTE: Images and gifs will VERY VERY LIKELY not be saved.
 This script is mainly good for saving text!!

+Also, please keep in mind that if you rerun the script on an already existing tag, all the old content in the tag folder will be deleted.
+This is to make sure the content stays updated as your blog updates.

 <h2>Making Changes</h2>
 If the script doesn't work for you because your internet is too slow i.e. nothing loads in 5 seconds, there is a line in the code: <br>
 <code>driver.implicitly_wait(5)</code> <br>